onrooby/chromedriver_el7/README.md

 ## About

-There's several reasons as to why not install the official google-chrome yum repo provided by google.
+There's several reasons as to why not use the official google-chrome yum repo provided by google.

-The chrome packages provided by this repo do some nasty things to your system, like force-enabling the google repo in your yum.repos.d, and adding a cron job which re-installs the google repo in case you disabled it manually (of course, this cron job grabs root privileges).
+The chrome packages from this repo do some nasty things to your system, like force-enabling the google repository in your yum.repos.d, and adding a cron job which re-installs the google repo in case you disabled it manually.
+Of course, this cron job grabs root privileges.
+Furthermore, google-chrome depends on ```at``` and installs and force-enables the ```atd``` service in systemd.

-All of this is not acceptable, especially when running on a server environment where stability is the main requirement.
+All of this is not acceptable, especially when running on a server environment where the stability of a defined environment is the main requirement.
 So we decided to use ```rpmbuild``` to build the chromium and chromedriver binaries from scratch.

 The source rpm provided is based on http://people.centos.org/hughesjr/chromium/6/SRPMS/